knot126/Katten/touchpet/docs/TouchPet Server.md

 <dataversion>(int)</dataversion> <!-- see: gDatabaseVersion -->
 ```

+Every post seems to require at least one object as a response otherwise the request will be requeued and sent again.

+## Important classes/messages

+### `SERemoteModel`

+Base class for a database model.
+Every subclass implements a few methods:

+#### `acceptableClasses`

+Lowercase names of classes this model will accept being loaded to/from in the sigular (as in the term used when referring to English).
+For example, "pet" or "player".

+#### `acceptablePluralClasses`

+Similar to `acceptableClasses`, but the strings are the plural versions of those in the acceptable classes.
+For example, "pets" or "players".

+#### `initialize`

+Initialises things like the singular and plural class name list.

+#### `sendingFeilds`

+Return with a list of feilds to use in the POST request aside from the standard ones like playerID.

+#### `typeName`

+The name of the type in pascal case.
+For example, "Pet" or "Player".

+### `SERemoteMgr`

+This class implements the HTTP posting, XML parsing and coverting XML responses into objects.

+### `SEStatUpdateQueue`

+#### `-[SEStatUpdateQueue updateQueue]`

+Updates the stat update queue.

 ## Startup

 `-[SELoginMgr backgroundFetch]` does the initial `setplayerproperty` for cat=10 prop=0. if there is a player object in the response then its values are used, otherwise they are initialised to defaults